Ryukudz/endode/README.md

 # Endode
 Sometimes i want to encode/decode and i am not on my burp suite :)

-## Features
-- filter by extension
-- filter by directory
-- URL decode

 ## ⚙️ Installation

 ```sh